jrocktorrens/Avocado-Prices-Kaggle/README.md

 # Avocado-Prices-Kaggle
-This is my go on Kaggle's Avocado Prices Competition.
+This is my go on Kaggle's Avocado Prices Competition..

 ## Purpose
 In this repo I preprocess Kaggle's Avocado Prices data set.